paboyle/Grid/_pages/docs/quick-start-guide.md

 More details on the *Getting started* menu entries on the left.

-This document was updated on November 2016.
+This document was updated on May 2017.
 {: .notice}